 Make them the perfect Christmas hot chocolate

 If you’ve never had a hot chocolate bombe they’re SO much fun!
 Just pour hot milk over your choice of bombe and wait for the chocolate to melt to reveal a burst of mini marshmallows.
-Even my 14 year old son couldn’t resist.
-Cocoba are currently offering my readers 10% off with the code CHOC10.
-There’s also a giveaway running right now to win one of Cocoba’s Christmas Treat Gift Sets.
-You can enter on Cocoba’s website.
+Neither of them could resist.

 More ideas for getting teens into the Christmas mood